Gay men versus condoms. Where are we at?

-You may be thinking “okay, but cold sore and genital herpes are surely not the same” and you would be right – strictly speaking they’re just cousins.
+You may be thinking – “okay, but cold sores and genital herpes are surely not the same” – and you would be right.
+Strictly speaking, they’re just cousins.
 But there’s a twist.
-Most of the herpes appearing in genital areas (let’s call it #slutherpes) is the cold sore virus transferred from non-genital areas.
-And this you can get during sex, but you can also contract it from, say, your mum kissing you on the cheek when you’re a kid or even her giving birth to you (we shall call this #mumherpes).
+Most of the herpes appearing in genital areas is the cold sore virus transferred from non-genital areas.

 HPV (Human Papilloma Virus)

 Moving on to HPV (the wart virus).
-Transmission wise, pretty much the same story – I’m likely to catch it even if I use a condom.
-Unlike herpes though, HPV is not something to take lightly, since in time it can cause cancer.
-The great news though is that, although condoms are ineffective here, an HPV vaccine does exist.
+Transmission wise, pretty much the same story – condoms won’t protect yoiu.
+However, unlike herpes, HPV is not something to take lightly – it can cause cancer.
+The great news is that although condoms are ineffective here, an HPV vaccine does exist.

 Chlamydia, Gonorrhoea & Syphilis

-And what’s the score for the bacterial infections, like chlamydia, gonorrhoea and syphilis?
-Well, condoms are very good in preventing anal transmission, particularly when you’re the one getting fucked (bottoming does increase the risk).
-But to avoid bacterial STIs altogether you’d have to forget about sucking, rimming, heavy petting, and even kissing, unless you use protection for all those at all times, since they can all result in transmission.
+But, to avoid bacterial STIs altogether, you’d have to forget about sucking, rimming, heavy petting, and even kissing – unless you use protection for all those at all times – since they can all result in transmission.
 Some recent studies even show kissing is the number one cause of oral gonorrhoea and chlamydia.

-Controversial, huh?
-And yet it could very well be true.
-It really looks like, whatever you do, you may not be able to avoid a bacterial infection after all.
-The good news here, however, is that all three of these are easily treatable, and don’t cause complications, as long as they’re detected early.
+The good news here is that all three of these are easily treatable, and don’t cause complications – as long as they’re detected early.